Goechala Trek

 Please Note: In order to get acclimatized properly, it is also advisable to halt for the night at Sachen (2189), seven kilometers from Yuksom.

 Day 05: Trek Bakhim to Dzongri.
-Overnight Tent.
+Overnight in a tent.

-Phedang to Derali Dara (3920 m/2 km/2 hour): First 45 minutes through Rhododendron Forest on level track.
+- Phedang to Derali Dara (3920 m/2 km/2 hours): First 45 minutes through Rhododendron Forest on a level track.
 Then a steep uphill on a barren hillside till Deorali Dara.

 The trail from Tchoka then ascends steeply on a rough 6-kilometer track to Phedang and then continues the uphill climb right up to Deorali Dara.

 Day 06: Rest Day at Dzongri.
 Early morning climb to Dzongri View Point for the morning views of the mountain range.
 Optional day hike to Dzongrilla Pass or Laxmi Pokhari.
-Overnight Tent.
+Overnight in a tent.

 The early morning trek to Dzongri View Point, or Dablakhang (4171 m), is worth the one hour of the climb as you get to witness the most beautiful sight of some of the tallest mountains in the Himalayas, all above 7000 m in height.
 This is what the Goechala Trek is all about: getting intimate with some of the highest mountains in the world.